 - Scalability.
 It means new loads and renewable energy sources can be easily added.
 That is the case if required electrical provisions are prepared beforehand.

 What are the disadvantages of solar microgrid?

 Furthermore, we will also take a look at the disadvantages that this type of power system has.

 List of Disadvantages

-It requires maintenance of solar inverters and battery system.
+- A solar microgrid requires regular maintenance of solar inverters and battery systems.

-It requires monitoring of frequency and voltage levels to be able to function effectively.
+- It requires monitoring of frequency and voltage levels of the whole system to be able to function effectively.

-Resynchronization to utility grid can sometimes be difficult.
+- Resynchronization of the utility grid can sometimes be difficult.

-Complexity of the entire solar microgrid increases the more you add another type of load or energy sources.
+- Complexity of the entire solar microgrid increases the more you add another type of load or energy source.